 Making sure that healthcare services are locally accessible and affordable also encourages people to live and thrive here.
 Deb supports efforts to bring a birthing center to Bedford County, and by having broadband and cellular service, residents will also have access to telemedicine.

 Economic strength and resilience across our communities is the goal.
 Resilience is the capacity for our county to be able to bounce back from economic downturns such as the Great Recession of 2008.
 It is moving multiple sectors and industries forward for economic development.
-As a commissioner, Deb will serve as an ex-officio member of the Bedford County Development Association to contribute to their on-going work to cultivate entrepreneurs, recruit quality employers, and support economic development.
-In addition, Deb sees a critical need to bring higher wages to the county and will be a strong advocate for this.
+As a commissioner, Deb serves as an ex-officio member of the Bedford County Development Association to contribute to their on-going work to cultivate entrepreneurs, recruit quality employers, and support economic development.
+In addition, Deb sees a critical need to bring higher wages to the county and is a strong advocate for this.

-As a county, we must keep young people in our communities and provide them with the education and skills necessary to make a good life for themselves, here at home.
+As a county, we must keep young people in our communities and provide them with the education and skills necessary to make a good life for themselves here at home.
 This takes collaboration and coordination between business, industry, schools, colleges and government- all focused on preparing a new generation of workers for emerging technologies and 21st century workplaces.
-As a retired career and workforce preparation teacher, Deb will work with area leaders to foster our local talent.
+As a retired career and workforce preparation teacher, Deb is working with area leaders to foster our local talent.
 Our county will also need to attract and welcome smart, young people from outside our community.

 Deb will not allow the needs of our rural residents and communities to be an afterthought.

-The current Board of Commissioners has been working to address aging and outdated infrastructure-deficient bridges, water line replacements, housing rehabilitation, etc. Deb expects to participate in this necessary and ongoing work, including maintenance of the courthouse and parking garage.
+The current Board of Commissioners has been working to address aging and outdated infrastructure-deficient bridges, water line replacements, housing rehabilitation, etc. Deb is participating in this necessary and ongoing work, including maintenance of the courthouse and parking garage.

 Additional challenges to rural communities are a lack of transportation options and the struggle to maintain rural emergency services.
-Deb is ready to roll up her sleeves and collaborate with leaders in these fields and advocate with state and federal officials to find solutions that provide a strong quality of life in Bedford County.
+Deb is rolling up her sleeves and collaborating with leaders in these fields and advocating with state and federal officials to find solutions that provide a strong quality of life in Bedford County.